About the CLI

 - Access to a Splunk platform instance or forwarder, or

-- Permission to access the correct port on a remote Splunk platform instance.
+- Permission to access the correct port on a remote Splunk Enterprise instance.

 CLI help documentation

-If you have administrator privileges, you can use the CLI not only to search but also to configure and monitor your Splunk instance or instances.
-The CLI commands used for configuring and monitoring Splunk are not search commands.
+If you have administrator privileges, you can use the CLI not only to search but also to configure and monitor your Splunk Enterprise instance or instances.
+The CLI commands that configure and monitor Splunk are not search commands.
 Search commands are arguments to the

 dispatch CLI commands.
-Some commands require you to authenticate with a username and password or specify a target Splunk server.
+Some commands require that you authenticate with a username and password or specify a target Splunk server.

 You can look up help information for the CLI using: